rsform/jacquard/README.md

 It is also designed around zero-copy/borrowed deserialization: types like [`Post<'_>`](https://tangled.org/@nonbinary.computer/jacquard/blob/main/crates/jacquard-api/src/app_bsky/feed/post.rs) can borrow data (via the [`CowStr<'_>`](https://docs.rs/jacquard/latest/jacquard/cowstr/enum.CowStr.html) type and a host of other types built on top of it) directly from the response buffer instead of allocating owned copies.
 Owned versions are themselves mostly inlined or reference-counted pointers and are therefore still quite efficient.
 The `IntoStatic` trait (which is derivable) makes it easy to get an owned version and avoid worrying about lifetimes.

+## Features

+- Validated, spec-compliant, easy to work with, and performant baseline types
+- Designed such that you can just work with generated API bindings easily
+- Straightforward OAuth
+- Server-side convenience features
+- Lexicon Data value type for working with unknown atproto data (dag-cbor or json)
+- An order of magnitude less boilerplate than some existing crates
+- Batteries-included, but easily replaceable batteries.
+   - Easy to extend with custom lexicons using code generation or handwritten api types
+   - Stateless options (or options where you handle the state) for rolling your own
+   - All the building blocks of the convenient abstractions are available
+   - Use as much or as little from the crates as you need

 ## 0.8.0 Release Highlights:

 **`jacquard-repo` crate**